zhwa/mlir-example/book/Chapter-09-TableGen-Dialect.md

 }
 ```

-This builder takes all operands explicitly.
+This `OpBuilder` parameter is the same builder we've used throughout earlier chapters—MLIR's standard IR construction API.
+It takes all operands explicitly.
 You use it as:

 ```cpp
 builder.create<AddOp>(loc, lhs, rhs, output);